Acupuncture

 The big differences between dry needling and acupuncture (from a licensed acupuncturist) are:

-• Pain – The difference from dry needling to acupuncture is night and day, in terms of pain.
-Experience what it’s like to walk out of our treatment rooms the same day with instant relief vs waiting for the pain and bruising of a dry needling session to last a few days before you feel any relief.
+• Pain – The difference between dry needling to acupuncture is night and day, in terms of pain.
+Experience what it’s like to walk out of our treatment rooms the same day with instant relief vs. waiting for the pain and bruising of a dry needling session to subside over a few days before you feel any relief.

 Preparation for your first acupuncture treatment is very simple: